 The Green Card Lottery (also called the DV Lottery or Diversity Visa Lottery) is the easiest way for most people to get a Green Card.

-With its very low entry requirements and a chance of winning of about 1 in 25, the lottery brings 55,000 participants from around the world to the US every year.
+With its very low entry requirements, the lottery brings 55,000 participants from around the world to the US every year.

 For many people, the first step towards being able to permanently live and work in the USA is applying for an immigration visa (Legal Permanent Resident Status).
 There are 3 different paths you can take towards getting a Green Card: Through winning the Green Card Lottery, through your work or through your family.